-If you are a public official, there is support available when you speak up about serious wrongdoing in the NSW public sector.
+If you are a NSW public official, there is support available when you speak up and report serious wrongdoing in the NSW public sector.

 Support from an agency contact officer